 1. Know your BATNA.

 A BATNA — or best alternative to a negotiated agreement — is a clear walkaway line that establishes a baseline for the negotiation.
-It can be a bottom-line price, the soonest delivery date, or the lowest percentage of sales commission.
+It can be a bottom-line price, the soonest delivery date, or the lowest sales commission percentage.

 Keep in mind, a BATNA is provisional and can flex as conversations flow.
-But typically, it's what a party is willing to accept in the worse-case situation before walking away.
+But typically, it's what a party is willing to accept in the worst-case situation before walking away.

 Even with an established BATNA, you only know one side of the bargaining zone.
 Your counterpart's BATNA is unclear — which is why the back-and-forth dance of offers and counteroffers happens.
 Both sides are trying to figure out what the walkaway line is, and they often get as close to that line as possible.